 People working in poultry houses breathe in many different airborne particles, which together are called poultry dust.
 What poultry dust is made up of depends on several things, eg the growing or production system, the type of housing, the type and age of the birds and the work itself.
 There are several typical activities that create airborne poultry dust, capable of causing respiratory disease:

 Our respiratory or breathing system includes the mouth, nose, lungs and the tubes that connect them.
 Occupational respiratory disease is a medical term used to describe diseases caused by, or made worse by, something you breathe in while at work, eg poultry dust.

 Poultry workers often have breathing problems at work such as:

 Working with poultry dust commonly causes symptoms affecting the:

 You can also get flu-like symptoms with headache, fever and muscle aches.

 If you suspect you may have a respiratory problem, report your work-related symptoms to your employer and visit your doctor for advice and treatment if needed.
-NHS Direct also has useful information and advice on respiratory disease (asthma, aspergillosis and breathlessness), along with other associated non-respiratory disease (rhinitis and conjunctivitis).
+The NHS also has useful information and advice on respiratory disease (asthma, aspergillosis and breathlessness), along with other associated non-respiratory disease (rhinitis and conjunctivitis).